sei-curiosity/hw-week08day01-react-state/README.md

  Bonus:

- Create different styling for when the state changes:
+ Create different styling pertaining to each state change as below:
  - The text displayed turns to green when the Switch is On.
  - The text displayed turns to red when the Switch is Off.